ashn-dot-dev/site/thoughts/blog-ideas.md

 doesn't *just* become painfully predictable monthly or bi-monthly event.

 Automated text reminders to ask partner about their day at 18:00 every weekday.

+## Elseless Programming
+Reference that Golang talk about the things in go that the speaker never uses.

+## Golden Testing in C99
+Use autil library as example.
+Or put together a minimal Makefile + boilerplate code to get started.